William Wehrum

-William Ludwig Wehrum, Jr. (born February 26, 1964) is an American attorney, lobbyist, and government official who served as Assistant Administrator of the Environmental Protection Agency for Air and Radiation in the Donald Trump administration.
+William Ludwig Wehrum Jr. (born February 26, 1964) is an American attorney, lobbyist, and government official who served as Assistant Administrator of the Environmental Protection Agency for Air and Radiation in the first Donald Trump administration.

 Prior to his role at the EPA, he was a partner and the head of the administrative law group at Hunton & Williams, where he lobbied on behalf on major industrial companies and advocated for looser environmental regulations.

+Early life and education

+Wehrum was born in Memphis, Tennessee on February 26, 1964.
+He attended Purdue University, receiving a Bachelor of Science degree in electrical engineering in 1986, followed by the Widener University School of Law (today known as Widener University Delaware Law School).